andradesysadmin/scripts/README.md

-# My scripts for automation
+# My most used scripts
-A rapository for my automation scripts
+A repository with the scripts i use most every day